vishalfirgan/Bank-Mangement-System-/README.md

 # Bank-Mangement-System

-Java JDBC Bank Management System (Console-Based)
+Java JDBC Bank Management System (Console-Based):
     The Java JDBC Bank Management System is a robust console-based application developed in Java, utilizing JDBC for seamless integration with a MySQL database.
 This system provides essential functionalities for efficient management of banking operations through a command-line interface.

 Features
 User Authentication: Secure login system with role-based access control for administrators and regular users.